scicode-bench/scicode-bench.github.io/docs/leaderboard.md

 </center>

 !!! tip "How to submit"
     Want to submit your own model?
-Head over to the [documentation](docs/index.md).
+Submit a request via a [Github issue](https://github.com/scicode-bench/SciCode/issues).